email@example.com tape: 212-673-1356

 click here for a complete PDF.
 And please come to the membership meeting August 10.

 Local 1101 is moving from its current Manhattan headquarters in August to a new location west of Madison Square Garden/Penn Station.
-When we have more information we will schedule our fall meetings for Manhattan.

 Over 75 retirees packed the conference room at the Local in Manhattan last Wednesday, June 22 for a two hour presentation and Q & A from District One negotiator John Dempsey.
 Thank you John for your time and patience.
 Please see below for a quick summary.
 And retirees, let’s not forget that one of Verizon’s demands before the strike was to eliminate any and all bargaining for retiree benefits.
 The active members did not allow that to happen.
 Solidarity in action.